5 tips for creating a distraction-free workspace

 - Avoid having your email open: Don’t check email while working on a big project such as a report or presentation.
 Instead, designate specific times of day that you’ll read and respond to messages.

-- Silence your cellphone: Keep your phone out of sight and turn off all alerts and vibrations.
+- Silence your phone: Keep your phone out of sight and turn off all alerts and vibrations.

 Create a block schedule